AdaCore/gnatstudio/docs/users_guide/debugging.rst

 :menuselection:`Debug --> Debug --> Detach`
   Detaches the currently debugged process from the underlying debugger.
-This means that the executable will continue to run independently.
+This means the executable will continue to run independently.
 You can use the :menuselection:`Debug --> Debug --> Attach To Process` menu later to re-attach to this process.